Suicide Awareness Training Series

-It’s time for a radical shift in Suicide Prevention Education.
+It’s time for a radical shift in Suicide Prevention.

-In the Suicide Prevention Training Series (SPTS), we begin to understand the concept of suicide as a multifaceted social justice issue.
-We start by outlining the four types of oppression to re-define the concept of mental health.
-Then, we explore the social, cultural, and racial conditions that create suicidal risk factors in Latino/x and Black communities.
+In the Suicide Awareness Training Series, we start by outlining the four types of oppression to re-define the concept of mental health.
+Then, we explore the social, cultural, and structural conditions that create suicidal risk factors in Latino/x and Black communities.
 We end by examining the protective factors of curiosity, compassion, and partnership offered by a Community Care approach to interrupt suicidal intent.